trinidz/rssnotes/README.md

 ## Features

 - Convert RSS feeds into Nostr profiles.
-- Creates a npubkey and QR code for each RSS feed profile that you can use to follow the RSS feed on nostr.
+- Creates an npubkey QR code for each RSS feed profile.
 - The rssnotes relay also has its own npubkey.
 The rssnotes relay automatically follows all of the rss feed profiles.
-So if you login to nostr using the rssnotes relay you will see all of your RSS feeds.
 - Import and export RSS feeds using an opml file.
-- Option to automatically delete old notes.
+- Automatically deletes old notes.
 - Make a feed public and blast its notes.
 - Selection of relay metrics dislayed on main page.
-(Displayed metrics other than CURRENT FEEDS are per session and will reset if relay is restarted.)
+(Displayed metrics other than FEEDS are per session and will reset if relay is restarted.)
 - Prometheus metrics available on /metrics path.
 - Search bar
 - Relay logs exposed on the /log path.